The old Munich Airport gives way to the Munich Exhibition Center

 The so-called head building is the former box office of the grandstand.
-Until the mid-1970s, there was such a head structure at the beginning and at the end of the grandstand.
-Today only the western end of Munich Airport remains.
-This was extensively renovated as a BUGA LOUNGE for the Federal Horticultural Show and with 530m² of usable space it could be rented for up to 500 people.
+Until the middle of the 1970s there was such a front building at the beginning as well as at the end of the grandstand.
+Today only the west end of Munich Airport remains.
+This was extensively renovated as a BUGA LOUNGE for the Federal Horticultural Show and could be rented with 530m² of usable space for up to 500 people.

 Since the middle of 2014 there has been no official purpose for the front building, the building can no longer be rented.

 A piece of the old Munich-Riem runway was kept for an exhibition by "Ingold Airlines" during the Federal Horticultural Show in 2005 - or a piece that had been preserved until then was shortened (unnecessarily).